wez/wezterm/docs/faq.markdown

 It is common for these environment variables to not be set, or to be set to invalid values by default!

+If you're running on macOS, upgrade to the latest nightly build (or whichever release is dated *after* `20200607-144723-74889cd4`) and WezTerm will automatically set `LANG` appropriately.

 You need to select a unicode locale for best results; for example: